Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 	* [payment.js](https://justin-sawyer.github.io/Nicer-Tours-MS2-with-Maps-Integration//documentation/code-verification-ms2/javascript-verified/jshint.com-payment-js.png)
 	* [make-payment.js](https://justin-sawyer.github.io/Nicer-Tours-MS2-with-Maps-Integration//documentation/code-verification-ms2/javascript-verified/jshint.com-make-payment-js.png)

 4. Google Chrome's Dev Tool was used extensively while writing this website.
-The JavaScript was tested almost line by line, whether that be in Console (to check for general errors), in Applications (to check for errors in sessionStorage) or Sources (to find the reason(s) pieces of code were not working).
+The JavaScript was tested almost line by line, whether that be in Console (to check for general errors), in Applications (to check for errors in sessionStorage), or Sources (to find the reason(s) pieces of code were not working).

 5. The [Lighthouse plugin for Google Chrome](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl) was used for speed checking and "tweaking" setting for maximal optimisation for web deployment.
 	* [index.html](https://justin-sawyer.github.io/Nicer-Tours-MS2-with-Maps-Integration/documentation/code-verification-ms2/lighthouse/justin-sawyer.github.io_2021-01-28_index.html)